artinmohajeri/Frontend-development-practice/README.md

 # Frontend Development Practice
-## This is a practice of rebuilding a webpage in TIT(Tehran Institute of Technology).This is a team work
+## This is a practice of rebuilding a webpage in TIT(Tehran Institute of Technology).
+#### This project is a team work by www.github.com/artinmohajeri and www.github.com/Matintajik
 This project is not responsive

 ***The template link is written down below***